Egypt’s Islam

 3- Equality of Man

-The introduction of Islam to Egypt unfolded through a multifaceted historical process spanning several centuries.
-The initial phase involved military conquest in the 7th century when Arab-Muslim forces.
-Led by General Amr ibn al-As, successfully annexed Egypt from the Byzantine Empire between 639 and 642 AD.
-This conquest encountered a spectrum of responses from local communities, ranging from resistance to collaboration.
+The coming of Islam to Egypt was the result of a complex historical process that involved many centuries.
+Military conquest in the 7th century-the first phase-involved the Arab-Muslim forces, led by General Amr ibn al-As, who annexed Egypt from the Byzantine Empire between 639 and 642 AD.
+This conquest met with a range of responses from local communities, from resistance through to collaboration.

-With the establishment of Egypt’s Islam rule, Egypt became an integral part of the Islamic Caliphate.
-The new rulers introduced transformative administrative, and legal reforms.
-As well as architectural reforms that left an indelible mark on Egyptian society.
-The coexistence of various religious communities over the centuries has shaped the rich and diverse religious heritage of Egypt.
-Arrival of Islam marked a profound and enduring chapter in its history.
+Upon the institution of Islam rule in Egypt, Egypt became an integral part of the Islamic Caliphate.
+The new rulers introduced transformative administrative, legal reforms, and architectural reforms that deeply influenced Egyptian society.
+With this, the harmonious coexistence of several religious communities through the ages has bequeathed Egypt a rich, multi-faceted religious heritage.
+The arrival of Islam marked a profound and enduring chapter in its history.

-Fast forward to today, and Islam remains the religion of choice for roughly 92% of Egyptians.
-Sunni Islam is the predominant branch, with a small Shia minority.
-If you’re considering an Islamic Cairo tour, you will be surrounded by magnificent mosques like the Muhammad Ali Mosque, testaments to Egypt’s Islamic legacy.
+Fast-forward to the present times, and Islam continues to be the religion of choice for approximately 92% of Egyptians.
+Sunni Islam is the predominant branch, though a small Shia minority does exist.
+If you are thinking of an Islamic Cairo tour, you will be surrounded by grand mosques such as the Muhammad Ali Mosque, testaments to Egypt’s Islamic legacy.

 What is Islam and its core principles?